metabase/metabase/docs/exploration-and-organization/exploration.md

 ## Advanced search

-To filter your search results, hit `cmd/ctrl + K` to bring up the command palette and enter your search term.
+To filter your search results, hit `cmd/ctrl + k` to bring up the command palette and enter your search term.
 The first result is a link to "Search and filter all X results".

-You can select a result from the dropdown, or hit enter to view a search results page.
-You can also activate the search bar from anywhere by pressing the `/` key.

-Searches take into account items’ titles, descriptions, and other metadata — you can even search the contents of your SQL queries.
-For example, you can search for things like `SELECT escape_pod FROM mothership` and find that one question you worked on six months ago.
-The results will display which collection each item is saved in, what kind of object it is, and whether it’s pinned.
-Note that you'll only ever see items in collections you have permission to view.

 ![Search results](./images/search-results.png)